 PURPOSE

-This policy ensures that Medi-Cal beneficiaries are notified of their rights to appeal an action by the Alameda County Behavioral Health Care Services (BHCS), or a BHCS-contracted provider, collectively referred to as the “Mental Health Plan (MHP),“ when the MHP:
+This policy ensures that Medi-Cal beneficiaries are notified of their rights to an apealof any actions by the Alameda County Behavioral Health Care Services (BHCS), or a BHCS-contracted provider, collectively referred to as the “Mental Health Plan (BHP),“ when the BHP makes an Adverse Benefit Determination:

-assesses a Medi-Cal beneficiary and determines that the beneficiary does not meet medical necessity criteria and no specialty mental health services will be provided,
+The denial or limited authorization of a requested service, including determinations based on the type or level of service, medical necessity, appropriateness, setting, or effectiveness of a covered benefit; The reduction, suspension, or termination of a previously authorized service;

-denies or modifies a provider’s request for payment authorization for a specialty mental health service,
+The denial, in whole or in part, of payment for a service;

-denies or modifies the provider’s request for payment authorization for a specialty mental health service already received by the beneficiary,
+The failure to provide services in a timely manner;

-does not provide the resolution of a grievance, appeal, or expedited appeal within the required time frames.
+The failure to act within the required timeframes for standard resolution of grievances and appeals; or

-does not provide timely services based on the MHP’s established standards.
+The denial of a beneficiary’s request to dispute financial liability.

 AUTHORITY

-Notices of Actions (NOA) are written notifications required by Alameda County’s MHP Contract #12-895353 (pgs 37-43) with the State Department of Health Care Services (DHCS), the California Code of Regulations (CCR) Title 9 § 1850.210, Title 22§ 51014.1, and the Code of Federal Regulations (CFR) Title 42, Part 438, Subpart F. Aid Paid Pending (APP) is referenced in CFR Title 42, Section 438.421(b) and DMH Letter No. 05-03.
+The Final Rule replaced the term “Action” with “Adverse Benefit Determination”.The definition of an “Adverse Benefit Determination” encompasses all previous elements of “Action” under federal regulations with the addition of language that clarifies the inclusion of determinations involving medical necessity, appropriateness and setting of covered benefits, and financial liability.
+Notices of Adverse Benefit Determinations (NOABDBD) are written notifications required by Alameda County’s MHP Contract #xxxxxxx (pgs xx-xx) with the State Department of Health Care Services (DHCS), the California Code of Regulations (CCR) Title 9 § 1850.210, Title 22§ 51014.1, and the Code of Federal Regulations (CFR) Title 42, Part 438, Subpart F. Aid Paid Pending (APP) is referenced in CFR Title 42, Section 438.421(b) and DMH Letter No. 05-03.

 SCOPE